 While most recovery takes place in the first few months, you can continue to improve for years.
-After you leave hospital, you can join an aphasia group to practice your communication.
-The more you practice, the more you will improve.
+After you leave hospital, you can join an aphasia group to practise your communication.
+The more you practise, the more you will improve.